rdeusser/x/README.md

 # x

-Tools for generating Go code or testdata.
+This repo contains packages I use in various projects.
+The `tools` directory has tools for generating Go code or testdata.